emacsmirror/comint-histories/README.md

 #### comint-histories-get-input

 A helper function that returns the contents of the comint input buffer.
 This function exists because it is likely that users will want to define history `:predicates` based on the contents of the comint input buffer.
-Here is an example of a history that saves your `cd` commands that use full paths.
+Here is an example of a history that saves your `cd` shell commands that use full paths.

 ```
 (comint-histories-add-history shell-cds